 Not only does our work have a critical and positive impact on species preservation and recovery but it also results in our ability to reach tens of thousands of people – more than 67,000 people during 2018 – with outreach and education so that people are better informed and more committed to doing their part in protected species stewardship.

 The preservation, recovery and stewardship of Hawaii’s protected marine species is not work that has a start and end.
 It must continue indefinitely so that future generations can enjoy, respect and support these unique and important marine animals – some of the incredible natural resources that make Hawaii so special.
 With your support, we can not only continue, but can expand the important work we do now and into the future.

-- Hawaiian monk seal and sea turtle related escalations, interventions or emergency responses: over 50
+- Performed Hawaiian monk seal, sea turtle and seabird related escalations, rescues or emergency responses over 260 times.

 - Members of the public engaged by team members over 67,000 times.